Mahmoud-Italy/Generate-Codes-System/README.md

 # Generate-Codes-System

-The purpose of this repository is to show small idea of generate code system as SASS Project Laravel 5.6 , also there are tow business plan
+The purpose of this repository is to show small idea of generate code system <br/>
+as SASS Project Laravel 5.6 , also there are tow business plan <br/>
-1- Free plan limit 20 code daily
+1- Free plan limit 20 code daily<br/>
-2- Premuim plan unlimited code
+2- Premuim plan unlimited code<br/>

 <h2>Some screenshots :</h2>